sokil/php-mongo/README.md

 }
 ```

-Not you can load related documents:
+Now you can load related documents:
 ```php
 foreach($car->drivers as $driver) {
     echo $driver->name;